 The American Immigration Lawyers Association is an equal employment opportunity employer.
 The Association seeks to provide equal opportunity in employment for all persons, and prohibits discrimination in all aspects of employment because of age, citizenship, color, disability, marital status, national origin, race, religion, personal appearance, family responsibilities, matriculation, political affiliation, sex, sexual orientation, gender identity and expression, and genetic information or veteran status or any other basis prohibited by law.

 We offer a dynamic and collaborative work environment with a competitive compensation package based on your experience and qualifications.
 Our generous benefits include 100% of an employee’s Medical/Rx, Dental, and Vision premiums, as well as contributions towards dependents’ premiums; a 401(k) with up to 3% matching contribution upon enrollment; employer-paid disability and life insurance; commuter subsidy; and on-site fitness room.
 Additionally, we provide employees with flexible scheduling and telecommuting options and plenty of time away from the office to bolster creativity and recharge.
-Added perks: four-week paid parental leave and a four-week sabbatical every tenth year of service.
+Added perks: eight-week paid parental leave and a four-week sabbatical every tenth year of service.

 American Immigration Lawyers Association